-The first passenger flights took place on Friday, March 14, 1997.
-Two aircraft flew Newark-Cincinnati-Cancun and Pittsburgh-Orlando.
+The first passenger flight took place on Friday, March 7, 1997.
+The aircraft and crew flew 115 passengers from Pittsburgh to Orlando.

 UPS Airlines didn’t sell tickets.
 The airline had contracts with all-inclusive tour companies and cruise lines.
 Tourists that booked an air-included vacation in a city served by UPS would be ticketed on them.